huridocs/uwazi-documentation/admin-docs/how-to-create-a-table-of-contents.md

-# How to Create a Table of Contents
+# How to create a table of contents

 Most documents have a defined structure through its pages.
 Creating a table of contents will allow your end-users to quickly navigate through the document’s contents.
 Alternatively, you can create your own structure that would be most useful to them.